-A homeowners association (HOA) is a legal entity, with an identity that is more than its homeowner members.
-Legal entities can be difficult to dissolve.
-Depending on state laws, a homeowners association (HOA) is usually either a corporation or a nonprofit organization, and as such must comply with state law regarding both formation and dissolution.
+A homeowners' association (HOA) is a legal entity, with a separate identity from its collective homeowner-members.
+Depending on state laws, an HOA is usually either a corporation or a nonprofit organization, and as such must comply with state law regarding both formation and dissolution.

-Members Must Consent
+Majority of Members Must Consent to Dissolution of HOA

 Because an HOA technically consists of two parts, the legal entity plus its membership, one part usually needs the consent and approval of the other in order to take an extreme action like dissolution.